 A period at the beginning of each semester during which students are able to drop courses for which they have previously registered and/or add any additional available courses to their schedule.
-The add/drop dates are generally noted in the university's Academic Calendar and occurs during the first week of classes.
+The add/drop dates are generally noted in the university's Academic Calendar.